Twinkle49/Alzheimer-Risk-Management/README.md

 ---

-This README covers everything from setup to API usage.
+This README covers everything about setup.
 Let me know if you need any modifications! 🚀